TransUnion CIBIL: CRIF vs. CIBIL

-Higher CIBIL scores make your loan journey easy and smooth.
+Higher CIBIL scores make your loan journey easier.
 They also help you secure lower interest rates on your unsecured loans.
 Your CIBIL score is affected by your loan history.
 It is influenced by various factors such as past settlements of loans or credit cards, delayed payments or overdue amounts, and unpaid loans.
-If your CIBIL score is low, it becomes significantly harder to obtain any type of loan.
+If your CIBIL score is low, it becomes harder to obtain any type of loan.
 However, CIBIL scores can be improved, though this process usually takes about 4–8 months.
 To achieve a good CIBIL score, it is crucial to pay your EMIs and credit card bills on time.